wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_net_listening.md

 ---
-title: gno:net_listening \[WebSocket\]
+title: gno:net_listening - Gnosis
-description: Whether the client is actively listening for network connections.
+description: Example code for the gno:net_listening ws method. Сomplete guide on how to use gno:net_listening ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters